cozis/website-stuff/the_dependency_problem.md

 # The Dependency Problem

 When talking to other C or C++ programmers, I often find we share the assumption that "dependencies are bad".
-But when I look at other more mainstream programming communities I find that this is a much less popular opinion.
-For this reason I decided to write down my thoughts on the topic of dependencies to either disprove my assumptions or offer a better framing of the problem.
+This doesn't seem to be the case in more mainstream programming communities where this isn't something people think about much.
+So I decided to take the time and reason about what's happening here.
+Are dependencies a problem?
+And if so, how does this issue come to be?

 ## Benefits of Code Reuse